kristopherjohnson/cxxforth/cxxforth.cpp.md

 performance.

-When the `CXXFORTH_SKIP_RUNTIME_CHECKS` macro is not defined, these macros will check conditions and throw a `AbortException` if the assertions fail.
+When the `CXXFORTH_SKIP_RUNTIME_CHECKS` macro is not defined, these macros will check conditions and throw an `AbortException` if the assertions fail.
 We won't go into the details of these macros here.
 Later you will see them used in the definitions of our primitive Forth words.